cerodell/fwf-docs/source/work.md

-# Working with Dataset
+# Datasets

+The Datasets are divided up by their model domain

 ## Model Domains

-The FWF model resolves the FWI System in the D02 (12 km) and D03 (4 km) at 55 hour forecast horizon.
+The FWF model resolves the FWI System/ FBP System in the D02 (12 km) and D03 (4 km) at 55 hour forecast horizon.

 ![title](_static/images/fwf-model-domains.png)

 ### Description
-Each day there are four `.zarr` files generated, two for each domain.
+Each domain there are two `.zarr` files generated, four total datasets each day.

 **Domain: d02 (12 km)**
 -  `fwf-hourly-d02-YYYYMMDDHH.zarr`